 Emily Leon is an Art Historian, Independent Scholar, Digital Humanist, Esotericist, & Drummer based in the American Southwest.
 She is the Curatorial Research Associate at the Georgia O’Keeffe Museum and a Digital Humanities & Indexing Fellow with The Posen Library.
 As an art historian, she specializes in modernism & the esoteric interests of late 19th and early 20th century Western artists, with a particular concentration on abstraction, and the links between art, science, and religion.
 Since 2017, her scholarship focuses on the social, spiritual, and theoretical implications of Swedish artist Hilma af Klint’s work.
-She is the founder of In the Eggshell, a five-part lecture series that seeks to redress modern art by turning to how the sciences, religious beliefs, and occult traditions provide a better articulation of modern art.
+She is the founder of the transdisciplinary Working Group In the Eggshell, a five-part lecture series that seeks to redress modern art by turning to how the sciences, religious beliefs, and occult traditions provide a better articulation of modern art.
 Her literary debut Triadic Intimacy & the Sound of Secrets (2023) is forthcoming on Inside the Castle Press.
-She is a Digital Humanist at the Georgia O’Keeffe Museum, where her work focuses on data visualization and data storytelling of the Museum’s collection.
-An essay and collections data visualizations will be published to Stories from the O’Keeffe late this summer.
 She holds an MA in Digital Art History from Duke University and a BA in Art History from the University of North Carolina at Greensboro.

 Research profile: intellectual and social histories, critical historiography, museum and canon studies, symbology